techborder/wp/wp-content/themes/blogbox/readme.txt

 	8) Other Features
 	    - Fully Responsive, user can optionally disable this feature
 		- Colorbox - Display galleries and photos using Colorbox.
-		- Comment Captcha
-		- Color Captcha or black and white
 		- Font Awesome - great vector font icon package now part of blogBox
 		- PageNavi ready - download the PageNavi plugin for great page navigation features.